 Length of Basketball Games

 Depending on the level of basketball you play, the length of the game can vary widely.
 Whether you're a player, a coach or the official timer at the game, understanding the rules regarding the length of the game will help you be more effective at doing your job.

-- In between the first and second quarters and the third and fourth quarters, players and coaches remain on the floor during an official timeout.
-A halftime intermission of 10 minutes is observed between the second and third quarters.
+- In between the first and second quarters and the third and fourth quarters, basketball players and coaches remain on the floor during an official timeout; a halftime break of 10 minutes is observed between the second and third quarters

 National Basketball Association

-If the score is still tied at the end of overtime, another overtime period is used.
-This continues until one team wins at the end of an overtime period.
+- If the score is still tied at the end of overtime, another overtime period is used; this continues until one team wins at the end of an overtime period

 - "Basketball Rules Book"; National Federation of State High School Associations; 2010-11

 - National Collegiate Athletic Association: Men's and Women's Basketball Rules